Speaking

 Meet Julie KRATZ

-As an highly-acclaimed professor, journalist, and speaker on allyship for over a decade, Julie Kratz leaves audiences inspired and ready to take action.
+As a highly acclaimed professor, journalist, and speaker on workplace culture for over a decade, Julie Kratz leaves audiences inspired and ready to take action.

-Julie Kratz has dedicated her career to allyship and inclusion.
-After spending 12 years in Corporate America experiencing many career “pivot points,” due to her own lack of belonging, she started her own speaking business with the goal of helping leaders be better allies.
-Promoting allyship in the workplace, she helps organizations foster more inclusive environments so that everyone can feel seen, heard and belonging.
+After spending 12 years in Corporate America, experiencing many career “pivot points,” due to her own lack of belonging, Julie started her own company to improve workplace culture and talent retention.
+Julie helps organizations foster more inclusive environments so that everyone can feel seen, heard, and know they belong.

 “Speaking engagements with Julie are great!
 I am consistently impressed with how she addresses the questions that come up with tact and understanding.
 We never have to worry that Julie will say something that someone will get offended or upset by – she knows how to engage all people in this conversation.”